pybind/pybind11_abseil/README.md

 Python time objects are not supported because `absl::Time` would implicitly assume a year, which could be confusing.

-### Time zones
-Python `datetime` objects include timezone information, while `absl::Time` does not.
-When converting from Python to C++, if a timezone is specified then it will be used to determine the `absl::Time` instant.
-If no timezone is specified by the Python `datetime` object, the local timezone is assumed.
+Python datetime objects include timezone information, while `absl::Time` does not.
+Therefore, it would be possible to adjust for the timezone when going from python->C, but it would not be possible to reverse that adjustment when going the other way, since the desired timezone is unknown.
+This could easily result in unexpected behavior- eg, passing in a Pacific time zone time and getting back a UTC time.
+To make this conversion symetric, this class ignores the python timezone information.

-When converting back from C++ to Python, the resultant time will be presented in the local timezone and the `tzinfo` property set on the `datetime` object to reflect that.
-This means that the caller may receive a datetime formatted in a different timezone to the one they passed in.
-To handle this safely, the caller should take care to check the `tzinfo` of any returned `datetime`s.

 ## absl::Span